Analysis | The Eagles were going nowhere this season, and then they started running

 The Eagles liked it so much, they decided to stay in character — and the results are becoming increasingly scary for the opposing teams in their path.

 After a 2-5 start, Philadelphia is now 5-6, just a half-game out of the final playoff spot in the NFC.
-And with one of the league’s softest schedules the rest of the way, a postseason run can hardly be ruled out.
+And with the team having one of the league’s softest schedules the rest of the way, a postseason run can hardly be ruled out.
 As it is, the Eagles have not just clawed back into relevance, they have found an identity under first-year coach Nick Sirianni and have relieved second-year quarterback Jalen Hurts of what had been a heavy burden.

-“We’re going to continue to attack, continue to play our game,” Hurts said after a 40-29 win Sunday over the New Orleans Saints in which Philadelphia ran for a whopping 242 yards on 50 rushing attempts, the most by any team in a game this season.
+“We’re going to continue to attack, continue to play our game,” Hurts said after a 40-29 win Sunday over the New Orleans Saints in which Philadelphia ran for a whopping 242 yards on 50 rushing attempts, the most by any team this season.
 “I think identity is not, ‘We’re a running team,’ ‘We’re a passing team,’ or, ‘We’re a team that doesn’t give up big, explosive plays.’
 That’s not what identity is.
 Identity is a mentality.
 It’s an approach.
 It’s the detail you put in day in and day out throughout the week.
 It’s being physical.
 It’s wanting it.
 It’s effort.”

 Hurts is not wrong that a team’s effort level is at least as important as its preferred strategy, but it’s also true that the Eagles have very much gone from a passing team to a running team.